SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Comments
 --------

-As you may have noticed from the examples above, comments in Swift have some similarity to those found in C:
+Comments are a way to include non-executable text in your code, as a note or reminder to yourself.
+Comments are ignored by the Swift compiler when your code is compiled.

+Comments in Swift are very similar to comments in C.
+Single-line comments begin with two forward-slashes (``//``):

 .. testcode:: comments
    :compile: true

-   -> // Single-line comments begin with two forward-slashes, like in C.
+   -> // This is a comment

-You can also write multi-line comments:
+You can also write multi-line comments, which start with a forward-slash followed by an asterisk (``/*``), and end with an asterisk followed by a forward-slash (``*/``):

 .. testcode:: comments
    :compile: true

-   -> /* ...which start with a forward-slash followed by an asterisk,
+   -> /* This is also a comment,
-         and end with an asterisk followed by a forward-slash, also like C. */
+      but written over multiple lines */

-Unlike C, multi-line comments can also be nested:
+Unlike C, multi-line comments can be nested inside other multi-line comments.
+You write nested comments by starting a multi-line comment block, and then starting a second multi-line comment within the first block.
+The second block is then closed, followed by the first block:

 .. testcode:: comments
    :compile: true

-   -> /* This is done by starting a new block of comments,
+   -> /* This is the start of the first multi-line comment
-         /* then starting another new block inside of the first block.
-         The second block is then closed... */ ...followed by the original block. */
+         /* This is the second, nested multi-line comment */ This is the end of the first multi-line comment */

 Nested multi-line comments enable you to comment out large blocks of code quickly and easily, even if the code already contains multi-line comments.